ramkikannan/planc/utilities/README.md

 ````

 In the case of Usage 1, if you don't specify pr, pc it will generate a 1D split and 2D otherwise.
-If you want to generate a splits for random sparse matrix, you can use this file as well.
+The usage 2, generates splits for 1D and 2D random sparse matrix.
+The usage 2 may not be needed
+for this library as it can generate synthetic matrix on the fly in memory.

 4. The file processstackexchange.txt, gives the shell command listing for converting
 the .xml file into a .txt file that contains one question every line.
 This can then be